stormpath/express-stormpath/docs/source/configure_angular.rst

       });
     });

-This tells the integration to do the following:
+This configures the integration to do the following:

 * Redirect users to the ``login`` view if they try to access a restricted view.
 After logging in, they are sent back to the view that they originally requested.
 * Send users to the ``main`` view after login if they have visited the login page directly (they did not try to access a restricted view first).